ZenglerLab/MIND-/Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 <h4> <p align ="center"> Guild-Based Microbiome Classification and Predictions of Competition in a SynCom </p> </h4>

 _Note: The following scripts need to be run in sequence._
-_Note: Before running these scripts, users should modify the path of any data table import or export to fit location of corresponding files in their system_
+_Note: Before running these scripts, users should modify the path of any data table import or export to match location of corresponding files in their system_

 ***

+Data overview: Samples, experiment description

+***

-Example code to process sequencing data and obtain input files
+Example code to process sequencing data and obtain input files.

 ***